Amphotericin B: Side effects

-Amphotericin B is well known for its severe and potentially lethal side effects.
+Amphotericin B is well known for its severe and potentially lethal side effects, earning it the nickname "amphoterrible".
 Very often, it causes a serious reaction soon after infusion (within 1 to 3 hours), consisting of high fever, shaking chills, hypotension, anorexia, nausea, vomiting, headache, dyspnea and tachypnea, drowsiness, and generalized weakness.
 The violent chills and fevers have caused the drug to be nicknamed "shake and bake".
 The precise etiology of the reaction is unclear, although it may involve increased prostaglandin synthesis and the release of cytokines from macrophages.
 Deoxycholate formulations (ABD) may also stimulate the release of histamine from mast cells and basophils.
 Reactions sometimes subside with later applications of the drug.
-This nearly universal febrile response necessitates a critical (and diagnostically difficult) professional determination as to whether the onset of high fever is a novel symptom of a fast-progressing disease, or merely the effect of the drug.
-To decrease the likelihood and severity of the symptoms, initial doses should be low, and increased slowly.
+This nearly universal febrile response necessitates a critical (and diagnostically difficult) professional determination as to whether the onset of high fever is a novel symptom of a fast-progressing disease or merely the effect of the drug.
+To decrease the likelihood and severity of the symptoms, initial doses should be low and increased slowly.
 Paracetamol, pethidine, diphenhydramine, and hydrocortisone have all been used to treat or prevent the syndrome, but the prophylactic use of these drugs is often limited by the patient's condition.

 Intravenously administered amphotericin B in therapeutic doses has also been associated with multiple organ damage.
-Kidney damage is a frequently reported side effect, and can be severe and/or irreversible.
+Kidney damage, including Type I (distal) renal tubular acidosis, is a frequently reported side effect, and can be severe and/or irreversible.
 Less kidney toxicity has been reported with liposomal formulations (such as AmBisome) and it has become preferred in patients with preexisting renal injury.
 The integrity of the liposome is disrupted when it binds to the fungal cell wall, but is not affected by the mammalian cell membrane, so the association with liposomes decreases the exposure of the kidneys to amphotericin B, which explains its less nephrotoxic effects.

 In addition, electrolyte imbalances such as hypokalemia and hypomagnesemia are also common.
 In the liver, increased liver enzymes and hepatotoxicity (up to and including fulminant liver failure) are common.
 In the circulatory system, several forms of anemia and other blood dyscrasias (leukopenia, thrombopenia), serious cardiac arrhythmias (including ventricular fibrillation), and even frank cardiac failure have been reported.
-Skin reactions, including serious forms, are also possible.
+Skin reactions are also possible, with rash & itching occurring in about 17% of patients, in rare cases it can cause a serious skin reaction known as Drug rash with eosinophilia and systemic symptoms (DRESS).

+In very rare instances, amphotericin B has also been shown to cause reversible ototoxicity causing tinnitus, vertigo, and temporary hearing loss.
+While there have been only a few reported cases, the hearing loss was temporary in all of them, with hearing showing improvement two weeks after discontinuing the drug.

+The analogue AM-2-19 has been engineered to be less toxic to the kidneys.

 Interactions

-Drug-drug interactions may occur when Amphorectin B is coadministered with the following agents:
+Drug-drug interactions may occur when amphotericin B is coadministered with the following agents: